piamkerdted/Madrid-Airbnb-Price-Prediction/README.md

 # Madrid-Airbnb-Price-Prediction
-Various regression models to predict the price of Airbnb lodgings in Madrid
+Built various regression models to predict the price of Airbnb listings in Madrid.
+The goal is to choose the best price prediction model.